roys/cewler/README.md

 It's also possible to store the crawled files to a file.
 `cewler --output wordlist.txt --output-urls urls.txt https://example.com`

+#### Output emails to file
+It's also possible to store the scraped e-mail to a separate file (they are always added to the wordlist).
+`cewler --output wordlist.txt --output-emails emails.txt https://example.com`

 #### Ninja trick 🥷
 If it just takes too long to crawl a site you can press `ctrl + c` once(!) and wait while the spider finishes the current requests and then whatever words have been found so far is stored to the output file.